chasesdbullion/sd-bullion-kb/orders.md

 **A:** For first-time customers, shipments must go to the billing address.
 After a verified purchase history, alternate addresses may be available.

 **Q:** How many coins fit in a tube or monster box?
-**A:** American Silver Eagle tube: 20 coins.
+**A:** It really depends on the coins you are buying.
+Some tubes hold 20 coins, while other hold 25 coins.
+For example, American Silver Eagle tube: 20 coins.
 Monster box: 25 tubes (500 coins).
-Other coins vary — check product pages for packaging details.
+It's best to check product pages under "Details" for tube and box packaging details.

 **Q:** My order was duplicated — what should I do?
 **A:** Contact us right away to cancel the duplicate before it ships.
+Cancellation fees may apply.

 **Q:** When will my order ship?
-**A:** Card/PayPal/crypto orders typically queue for shipment within 1–3 business days.
-Check and wire orders ship after funds clear.
+**A:** Card/PayPal/crypto orders typically queue for shipment within 1–2 business days.
+Check and wire orders ship after funds clear our account.

 **Q:** Why is my order still “Processing”?
 **A:** It remains Processing until payment clears and items move to fulfillment.
-Checks: ~3–5 business days; wires: usually 1 business day.
+Checks and e-Checks typically take 3–5 business days for funds to fully settle and clear into our bank account; wires: usually 1 business day.

 **Q:** Can I cancel or change my order?
-**A:** Orders are binding due to live metal pricing.
-If it hasn’t entered fulfillment, contact us immediately and we’ll review options.
+**A:** No. Orders are binding due to live metals pricing.

-**Q:** Do you ship to Canada or internationally?
-**A:** We currently ship within the U.S. For storage, consider SD Depository.
-For exceptions, contact support.

-**Q:** Tracking shows delivered to the wrong city/state—what now?
-**A:** Contact support immediately.
-We’ll investigate with the carrier and work toward a resolution.

 **Q:** Can I hold shipment or delay delivery?
-**A:** Once packed, packages move quickly.
+**A:** Yes, there are options but only if your order hasn't shipped yet.
+Once packed, packages move quickly.
 Ask support before fulfillment begins to discuss hold options.

-**Q:** What should I do if my package is lost, missing, or marked delivered but I didn’t receive it?
-**A:** Contact SD Bullion support immediately.
-We will review the tracking details and open an investigation with the carrier.
-All orders are shipped fully insured.
-Once the carrier completes their investigation, we will work with you on a replacement or resolution.
-In some cases, packages marked “delivered” may arrive the next business day—please check around your property and with neighbors first.